BaljinderHothi/CTP-Hackathon/README.md

 # CTP-Hackathon

-This is a simple test of pull requests and merging them
+This was merged to main from the test branch